Sourdough Frequently Asked Questions

 Why do you sometimes run out of pizza?

 Our pizza is made from scratch.
 A combination of the long process of making sourdough with the reality of a limited amount of cold storage and cooking space means we have limits to how much we can make in a week.
-We will always have pizza on the days we are open.
-We will always serve pizza at 4pm.
-If you’re in the mood, please come early to make sure you get your slice.

 Why can’t I call ahead to order?